MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/working-with-mim-certificate-manager.md

 ---
 # required metadata

-title: MIM Certificate Manager | Microsoft Identity Manager
+title: MIM Certificate Manager | Microsoft Docs
 description: Learn how to deploy the Certificate Manager app to enable your users to manage their own access rights.
 keywords:
 author: kgremban